dxpr/ckeditor_ai_agent/CONTRIBUTING.md

 # Contributing Guidelines

-## Commit Message Convention
+## Commit Standards

-We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for our commit messages.
+We follow [Conventional Commits](https://www.conventionalcommits.org/) for all commit messages and PR titles.

 ### Format